futzu/SCTE35_threefive/README.md

  [ two step SCTE-35 Encoding for MPEGTS](https://github.com/futzu/threefive/EasyEncode.md)

-# Chicks dig threefive.
+# __threefive__ is the  highest rated SCTE-35 tool.
+Ever.

-#### _"Before I wrote threefive, I didn't have a girlfriend.
-Now, I'm dating a Power Ranger."_ ~ Adrian
+### "Before I wrote threefive, I didn't have a girlfriend.
+Now, I'm dating a Power Ranger, the hot one." ~ Adrian

-# SCTE-35 Parser / SCTE-35 Decoder / SCTE-35 Encoder

 <br> `Parses` __SCTE-35__ from multiple streams in `MPEGTS` and `Multiple Program Transport Streams`
 <br> `Parses` __SCTE-35__ from  Cues encoded in`Base64`, `Bytes`, `Hex`, `Integers`.